gregr/ina/nscheme/README.md

   - unicode.scm
   - etc.
 - syntax.scm  ; this doesn't have to be specific to the nscheme language, and doesn't really belong anywhere else?
+  - interesting thing to note: it not only provides definitions, but also packages them up
+    - because we want the same syntax record definitions to persist across phases so that macros/parsers behave intuitively
+    - we would probably also do this in any other situation where we want to share the same representation across phases
 - text/
   - stream.scm
   - port.scm